skies09/omega-sk8-ds/README.md

 ### Extras

 #### Features left to implement
-* Use of discount or promo codes in checkout.
 * Add an order tracking page.
 * Add a star rating system to the products along with review options.
 * A wishlist option
-* Dropdowns for multiple sizes of decks.
+* Dropdowns for multiple sizes of decks, wheels and trucks.
 ---

 ### Expansion strategy